 You might also be a Secondary Manager, which allows you visibility into employees who are not your direct reports.

-Direct Managers will always see current and past performance reviews for your direct reports, as well as any performance reviews for former reports that they have signed.
+Direct Managers will always performance reviews for their direct reports, as well as any performance reviews for former reports that the manager has signed.
+When assigned a new report, the direct manager will automatically gain access to that employee’s performance reviews.

-They’ll usually be responsible for signing reviews, though your HR team may assign that role to someone else.
+A direct manager will automatically be assigned as the main reviewer for their reports, though the HR team may assign that role to someone else.
 Regardless, a direct manager will always be able to contribute to a performance review for their direct reports.

 Secondary Managers can see current and past performance reviews for their indirect reports.
 They can contribute to open review cycles, though they cannot share or sign.